bigcode-project/bigcode-evaluation-harness/docs/README.md

 ### InstructHumanEval
 [InstructHumanEval](https://huggingface.co/datasets/codeparrot/instructhumaneval): 164 handwritten Python programming problems described by an instruction (derived from the HumanEval docstring), a function signature and several unit tests.

 This evaluation suite is similar to HumanEval but it is dedicated to instruction-tuned models.
-The prompts are built by adding the delimiter tokens to the provided instructions.
+Each prompt is built as  an instruction followed by a context, which are separated by delimiter tokens (those used in the instruction-tuning of the model).
 Here we focus on 3 of such tokens:
 - <user_token> : this token represents the role of the person who uses/prompts the model to solve a given task.
 It can be `Question:`, `USER` etc.
 - <end_token> : this token is used to designate the end of the user turn (the end of their request).
 It can be `<|end|>` or `</s>`.
 It can even be as simple as `\n`, ` `, or `\n\n`.
 - <assistant_token> : similar to <user_token>, this represents the LLM.
 Some common templates include `Assistant:`, `Response:`, `Answer:`, `<|Assistant|>` etc.